Benjamin S. Roberts: Civil War

 At the outbreak of the Civil War, Roberts was major of the 3rd U.S. Cavalry.
 He served in Arizona and New Mexico in 1861 and 1862.
-He was promoted to brigadier general of Volunteers on June 16, 1862, and assigned to General John Pope's staff as Inspector General and Chief of Cavalry.
-He saw action at Cedar Mountain, Rappahannock Station, Sulphur Springs and the Second Battle of Bull Run.
-After Bull Run, he was manipulated by Secretary of War Edwin M. Stanton to prefer charges of disloyalty, disobedience and misconduct against Fitz John Porter, and testified at the subsequent court-martial, which ruined Porter's career.
+He was promoted to brigadier general of Volunteers on July 16, 1862, and assigned to General John Pope's staff as Chief of Cavalry and Inspector General for the Army of Virginia during the Northern Virginia Campaign.
+After Pope's defeat at the Second Battle of Bull Run, Roberts was manipulated by Secretary of War Edwin M. Stanton to prefer charges of disloyalty, disobedience and misconduct against Fitz John Porter, and testified at the subsequent court-martial, which ruined Porter's career.

-After the court-martial, Roberts was reassigned to Minnesota, where he chased Indians, until being recalled to Washington in February 1863.
-He commanded a division in VIII Corps later in 1863, another in XIX Corps in 1864, and then served in the District of West Tennessee in 1865.
-He was brevetted brigadier general, United States Army, for his actions at Cedar Mountain, and major general, Volunteers, for Second Bull Run.
+After Porter's court-martial, Roberts was briefly reassigned to Acting Inspector General of Pope's Department of the Northwest before being recalled to Washington in February 1863.
+Robert served the spring of 1863 commanding an independent brigade in West Virginia as part of the VIII Corps and the Middle Department, before being sent back to the Department of the Northwest in May, to command the District of Iowa for the remainder of the year.

+In 1864, he commanded the District of Carrollton, Louisiana, as part of the XIX Corps and ended the year as Chief of Cavalry for the Union Army's Department of the Gulf.
+He was subsequently sent to oversee the District of West Tennessee in 1865, where on March 13, 1865, he was brevetted major general, Volunteers, for gallant and meritorious service during the war.